Variational Analysis in the Wasserstein Space: Main result

 \subsection{Related work}

 Our work studies~\eqref{equation:problem:opt:general} through the lens of optimal transport.
 The theory of optimal transport, dating back to the seminal work of \WikipediaLink{https://en.wikipedia.org/wiki/Gaspard_Monge}{Monge} \cite{monge1781memoire} and \WikipediaLink{https://en.wikipedia.org/wiki/Leonid_Kantorovich}{Kantorovich} \cite{kantorovich2006masses}, defines a metric, the Wasserstein metric, on the space of probability measures.
-While the probability space is not a vector space, which makes most optimization tools in \WikipediaLink{https://en.wikipedia.org/wiki/Banach_space}{Banach space} (e.g., \cite{kurcyusz1976existence,luenberger1997optimization}) inapplicable, the theory of optimal transport enables a notion of differentiability, called Wasserstein differentiability, specifically tailored for the probability space~\cite{ambrosio2005gradient,jko1998,santambrogio2017euclidean}.
-Wasserstein differentiability was exploited in~\cite{Lanzetti2022} to derive first-order optimality conditions for \eqref{equation:problem:opt:general} for differentiable objective and constraint sets being \WikipediaLink{https://en.wikipedia.org/wiki/Level_set}{sublevel sets} of differentiable functionals.
-In the context of optimal control, \cite{bonnet2019pontryagin2,bonnet2021necessary,bonnet2019pontryagin} use Wasserstein differentiability to derive optimality conditions for optimal control problems, whereas \cite{terpin2023dynamic} explores the properties of the dynamic programming algorithm in probability spaces for discrete-time.
+While the space of probability measures is not a vector space, which makes most optimization tools in \WikipediaLink{https://en.wikipedia.org/wiki/Banach_space}{Banach spaces} (e.g., \cite{kurcyusz1976existence,luenberger1997optimization}) inapplicable, the theory of optimal transport enables a notion of differentiability, called Wasserstein differentiability, specifically tailored to the Wasserstein space~\cite{ambrosio2005gradient,jko1998,santambrogio2017euclidean}.
+Wasserstein differentiability was exploited in~\cite{Lanzetti2022} to derive first-order optimality conditions for \eqref{equation:problem:opt:general} for problems with differentiable objectives and feasible sets given by \WikipediaLink{https://en.wikipedia.org/wiki/Level_set}{sublevel sets} of differentiable functionals.
+In the context of optimal control, \cite{bonnet2019pontryagin2,bonnet2021necessary,bonnet2019pontryagin} use Wasserstein differentiability to derive optimality conditions for optimal control problems, whereas \cite{terpin2023dynamic} explores the properties of the dynamic programming algorithm in the space of probability measures in discrete time.
 The theory has also been applied to derive algorithms to compute Wasserstein barycenters \cite{agueh2011barycenters,chewi2020gradient,panaretos2020invitation}, to analyze over-parametrized neural networks \cite{bach2021gradient,chizat2018global}, approximate inference \cite{frogner2020approx}, and reinforcement learning \cite{zhang2018policy,terpin2022trust}.